yannikgerlach/likelihood-graphs-from-neps/README.md

 The method infers a directed and acyclic likelihood graph from a (deep learning) next event predictor to reveal and visualize what it has learned.

 ## Example Likelihood Graphs
-The following example likelihood graph was generated using our approach.
-More can be found in `/examples`.
+The following likelihood graph was generated using our approach.
+Red nodes represent activities, yellow nodes the event attribute *user*.
+More examples can be found in `/examples`.

 ![](examples/small.jpg)